No Mayo Coleslaw Recipe

 What can I use instead of mayo in coleslaw?

-You can use apple cider vinegar dressing for a light slaw or Greek yogurt for a creamy no mayo coleslaw.
+Use apple cider vinegar dressing for a light slaw or plain Greek yogurt for a creamy no mayo coleslaw.
+Lemon juice can also work for a brighter dressing.

 Is no mayo coleslaw dairy-free?